tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 }
 ```

-This looks slightly different to a `for` loop in Python, since in Javascript we normally use 3 parts to our for loop definition (initialization, end, update)
+This looks slightly different to a `for` loop in Python, since in JavaScript we normally use 3 parts to our for loop definition (initialisation, end, update)

 ```python
 def sumTo(n):